Construction Industry Scheme - CIS

 - stationery and other office costs (mobile, internet, email costs).

-It is always a good idea to employ an accountant to do your tax returns.
+You may want to consider using an accountant or bookkeeper to do your tax returns.
 They will be able to offer advice about what you can include and what you can claim as expenses on your tax return.